 The Southcentral region extends northwest from Prince William Sound to the southern slopes of the Alaska Range, and encompasses Anchorage, Cook Inlet, Bristol Bay, Kodiak Island, and the Aleutian Islands.
 Fishing areas include Kenai River, Kasilof River, Fish Creek, China Poot, Cook Inlet, Susitna River, and Kachemak Bay.
 Read more information on the Southcentral region here.

-Long Road Trip
+Prepare for a Long Road Trip

 Depending on where you are staying, some of these locations are miles away.
 Prepare for a long road trip.